MI-FraunhoferIWM/KG2AAS-prototype/README.md

 This repository **does not** contain modularized and packaged software, but more of a guideline how semantic technologies like **SPARQL** and **JSON LD** can be used to transform data models between both reference frameworks, TLOs (Top level ontologies) and AAS.

 ## 1. General workflow

 ![figure1](static/AAS_KG.png)

 As input we expecting the following implementations:

-* The Knowledge graph expressed in OWL
+* The Knowledge graph (KG) expressed in OWL - *this input is different for each pipeline configuration*
-* A SPARQL Construct Query
+* A SPARQL Construct Query - *this input is different for each pipeline configuration*
-* A JSON LD Context Mapping
+* A JSON LD Context Mapping - *this is reusable for each pipeline scenario*
-* Some minimal manual wrangling using REGEX, executed in a suitable programming language (e.g. Python)
+* Some minimal manual wrangling using REGEX, executed in a suitable programming language (e.g. Python) - *this is reusable for each pipeline scenario*
-* The AAS Metamodel JSON Schema
+* The AAS Metamodel JSON Schema - *this is reusable for each pipeline scenario*

 Expected output:

-* A validated AAS (serialized in JSON) with metadata from the input KG
+* A validated AAS instance (serialized in JSON) with metadata from the input KG

+## 1.1 Known limitations

+* Any input knowledge graph in OWL as well as any output AAS has a dedicated structure and pattern.
+This means that any SPARQL Construct needs to be specifically developed according to both.
+* Currently, the provided `@context` from JSON-LD is not properly framing all JSON-property-keys of objects like `Property`, `Referable` and `Qualifier` like `aas:Property/value`, `aas:Qualifier/value` according to the official AAS Metamodel JSON Schema.
+This is why we need some manual wrangling of the JSON using REGEX and other filtering.
+This is explain in more detail in section [1.2.2](#122-json-ld-framing)
+* The `SemanticID` from AAS generally expects a single class reference for each `Property`, such as e.g. `MeanTensileStrength` from the [Inspection Documents of Steel Products](https://github.com/admin-shell-io/submodel-templates/tree/9709bdfc0343fc6fd80fd4149c1cda6449a5515c/published/Inspection%20Documents%20of%20Steel%20Products/1/0).
+This might be a generall mismatch when mapping to the input KG in OWL, since Top-level ontologies (TLOs) generally do not define extra classes for the context (e.g. mean, min, max, standard deviation, etc.) of each physical property such as `TensileStrength` but rather describe it by the usage of multiple class instances and respective object properties (e.g. `pmd:Material`-`hasMeanProperty`->`pmd:TensileStrength`-`qudt:value`-> `784.094^^xsd:float`)

-### 1.1 Prodcedure
+## 1.2 Prodcedure

+In the following chapter, we will explain step by step the proposed pipeline.
+The full script written in Python can be found under [examples/demo.py](examples/demo.py)

-#### 1.1.1 SPARQL Construct
+### 1.2.1 SPARQL Construct

-#### 1.1.1.1 Setting up the query
+#### 1.2.1.1 Setting up the query

 The SPARQL query generally needs to have two parts:

-* The WHERE-part, which is traversing nodes of the input KG in OWL and fetching the metadata to be reflected in the AAS (Lower part)
+* The WHERE-part, which is traversing nodes of the input KG in OWL and fetching the metadata to be reflected in the AAS (Lower part of the query)
-* The CONSTRUCT-part, which is setting up the AAS datamodel according to the official AAS metamodel ontology and the corresponding AAS template of interest (Upper part)
+* The CONSTRUCT-part, which is setting up the AAS datamodel according to the official AAS metamodel ontology and the corresponding AAS template of interest (Upper part of the query)

 ```{sparql}
 CONSTRUCT {